Awareness Training Modules

 Elon email accounts are required for access to the training modules.
 Before browsing content, you must first reset your account password as part of the activation process.
 Please choose a unique password that is not used for email or OnTrack.

 To begin, expand Get Started below for instructions.
 If returning to training, select the following link.
+To report an issue related to awareness training, please visit the IT Self-Service Portal.

 - Select Launch Awareness Training below.